-Students with a focus in performance should select from these elective courses: DRAM 1352 (Acting II); DRAM 2336 (Voice for the Theatre), MUAP 1181, 1182, MUSI 1183

-Students with a focus in technical theatre should select from these elective courses: DRAM 2331 (Stagecraft II) or DRAM 1342 (Intro to Costuming)

-All Theatre majors must be enrolled in Theatre Lab for 4 semesters.
+\Students with a focus in performance should select from these elective courses: DRAM 1352; DRAM 2336, MUAP 1181, 1182, MUSI 1183.
+Students with a focus in technical theatre should select from these elective courses: DRAM 2331 or DRAM 1342. \\All Theatre majors must be enrolled in Theatre Lab for 4 semesters.
 Ideally, students should take Acting I & II and Stagecraft I & II on alternate years.
 Incoming Theatre majors do not have to take DRAM 1310 before Acting I.